Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 🧠 I’m currently learning Docker and react native
+- 🧠 I’m currently learning Docker and Linux

 - 📫 How to reach me **maxmogilski@gmail.com**